USSR

 Teams are listed with their current name (highlighted

-in yellow) or with the last name before their disappearance (highlighted in
+in yellow) or with the last name before their disappearance (highlighted in green).

-competitions is shown in parentheses.
+is shown in parentheses.

 USR01 - ARARAT FA